Ethereum Tokens

 We provide a logo-template.png file as a starter file – it is the correct size and has a transparent background outside the circle.
 You can use a free program such as GIMP to edit your program.

-You will upload your logo to the URL given on the Canvas landing page.
+You will upload your logo to the URL given in the blockchain explorer’s links section.

 Part 1, task 3: Review the starter code